 Many students take out maintenance loans to cover their living costs at university, in addition to the loans for tuition fees.
 While many people want to live away from home to get the real ‘student experience’, if you’re serious about cutting costs don’t discount staying put.

 If you’re lucky enough to already live near a university that offers what you want to study, or perhaps have relatives nearby one that does, then avoiding accommodation costs is a great way to cut down on the amount you need to borrow.

 If you’re not so lucky with your location, you still don’t necessarily have to take on the extra debt.
-Again, online distance learning could be the solution which allows you to study while you save on living costs.
-Really, the only question is whether you can stick it out with your family for a little bit longer!
+Again, distance learning could be the solution which allows you to study while you save on living costs.

 Enter your email address below and we’ll keep you up-to-date with articles, features and course news.

 Thank you for downloading our prospectus.
 The file should begin downloading shortly, but if your download has not yet begun, click here to begin downloading now.

 Join our mailing list

 To keep up-to-date you can join our mailing list below and we’ll keep you informed of all the exciting news, events and developments at Arden University.